[INSIGHTS] Assessing the Cost of Online Public Participation

-For the traditional public meetings, there were costs related to display preparation, advertising, travel expenses, equipment and facility rentals, and the staff required for physical presence and the task of tallying up all the data.
-The result of all this cost and effort?
-A total of 893 attendees throughout the four events providing 416 formal comments.
+For the traditional public meetings, the primary costs were associated with display preparation, advertising, travel expenses, equipment, facility rentals and staffing.
+The outcome?
+A total of 893 attendees throughout the 4 events, providing 416 formal comments.

 Compared that to their MetroQuest surveys.
-For creating an online engagement survey, costs were related to the prep work needed, the software itself, and the labour to monitor and tally the data, but the result?
-A much broader response with customizable reports from over 7555 site visitors providing 90,803 ratings, rankings, votes and comments over the course of the survey period.
+For creating an online engagement survey, costs were related to the prep work, the software subscription, and the labour to monitor and tally the survey data.
+The result?
+Over 7,555 site visitors that provided 90,803 ratings, rankings, votes and comments over the course of the survey period.

-The lesson here is that by using online engagement tools, you can decrease the number of public meetings that you have to hold in order to meet your engagement objectives, while saving time and money.
+The lesson here is that by using online engagement tools, you can reduce the number of public meetings that you have to hold in order to meet your engagement objectives, while saving time and money.
 You can then dedicate more of your budget to other high-impact initiatives.
-The public meetings that you do hold can be made more impactful by combining the best of traditional and online engagement.